ErikTitan/X-geo-block/README.md

 # Twitter Account Location Flag & Geo-Blocker

-A high-performance Chrome extension that displays country flag emojis next to Twitter/X usernames based on the account's location information and allows you to block content from specific countries.
+A high-performance Chrome extension that displays country flag emojis next to Twitter/X usernames on the homepage based on the account's location information and allows you to block content from specific countries.

 ## New Features (v2.0)